What teams do you need to create?

 Remote learning isn't online learning.
 In a remote learning environment, you and your students are transitioning from a face-to-face environment to a virtual setting.
 Your workflow will be different.
 Both you and your students will need time to ease into the transition.
 If you find yourself having to get up to speed quickly, you can help yourself and your students by viewing your progression to remote learning through the Crawl-Walk-Run model.

-Your transition to remote learning can be a smooth one with proper planning and strategic use of Microsoft Teams and Office 365.
-This module will guide you in your preparations.
+Your transition to remote learning can be a smooth one with proper planning and strategic use of Microsoft Teams and Microsoft 365.
+This module guides you in your preparations.

-When you're creating your remote learning plan, you need to consider what teams you'll need for your rollout to be successful.
-Educators will, of course, need to create a team for each of their classes.
+When you're creating your remote learning plan, you need to consider what teams you need for your rollout to be successful.
+Educators, of course, need to create a team for each of their classes.

 Other teams you may want to consider

-• A team for grade levels.
+- A team for grade levels.
 A grade level team can benefit educators in many ways.
 Faculty can communicate with one another regarding students who are consistently absent from calls or struggling with the work.
 Additionally, if you create the grade level team as a Class Team, you and your colleagues could practice different features inside the team.
-With the fast speed at which educators may be asked to shift to remote learning, setting your grade level team as a Class Team allows educators to continue learning about the tools available even when remote learning has begun.
-Educators will be less fearful about doing new things if there's a safe space where they can practice, make mistakes, and explore possibilities without the worry that students will see.
-Educators will also be able to join Teams calls to discuss upcoming lessons as well as share files with each other.
-Frequent check-ins will ensure continued success for educators.
+With the fast speed at which educators may be asked to shift to remote learning, setting your grade level team as a Class Team allows educators to continue learning about the tools available even when remote learning started.
+Educators are less fearful about doing new things if there's a safe space where they can practice, make mistakes, and explore possibilities without the worry that students see.
+Educators are also able to join Teams calls to discuss upcoming lessons as well as share files with each other.
+Frequent check-ins ensure continued success for educators.